FAQs →

 How does the building control approval process work?

-Alongside the drawings, I’ll produce a technical specification that outlines construction methods, materials, and standards of workmanship.
-If structural alterations are required, I work with a structural engineer to produce the necessary design and calculations.
+I’ll also prepare a technical specification outlining materials, methods, and workmanship standards.
+If structural changes are needed, I collaborate with a structural engineer for the necessary calculations.